 Please ensure you advise ELS if you change programs so that your Equitable Learning Plan will be sent to the relevant School and Teachers/Academics.

 Equitable Learning Services can organise enabling support staff including Auslan Interpreters, participation assistants, notetakers, readers and scribes.
-These services can be discussed at your registration appointment and if you require support from enabling assistance staff these adjustments will be included in your Equitable Learning Plan.
+These services can be discussed at your initial appointment and if you require support from enabling assistance staff these adjustments will be included in your Equitable Learning Plan.

 To request enabling assistance staff during semester or for an assessment, send an enquiry to ELS via the Student Connect portal.